lyz-code/blue-book/docs/devops/prometheus/prometheus.md

 > for different programming languages, and a growing number of exporters.
 > Exporters are small programs that provide Prometheus compatible metrics from
 > systems that are not natively instrumented.

+Go to the [Prometheus architecture post](prometheus_architecture.md) for more details.

 We are living a shift to the DevOps culture, containers and Kubernetes.
 So
 nowadays: